mobalean/galakei/README.md

 ### haml

 haml is great for building galakei sites, as it enforces well formed markup. galakei takes care of setting the haml template format for you, so you'll generate xhtml.

+### Zenkaku to Hankaku Katakana Conversion

+For galakei, zenkaku katakana such as カタカナ will be converted to hankaku like ｶﾀｶﾅ automatically when rendering html.
+This is standard practice, as zenkaku katakana taxes up too much screen space.

 ## Thanks